Zezombye/overwatch-bots-ai/README.md

 # overwatch-bots-ai

 Generic gamemode to fight against workshop bots.
-Previously built on DalgonAI, now transitioning to being built from scratch.
+Takes some elements from DalgonAI.

 First version should include:
 - 6 heroes